tom-seddon/VSScripts/README.md

 installation
 ============

-You'll need VS2012.
+You'll need Visual Studio 2012.
 Update 1 might be required.

 Double click the =vsix= file and follow the instructions.